EnriqueSPR/house_pricing_madrid/README.md

   ![](Images/Lineal Regression Data.png)

-# 5. Productionization
+# 4. Productionization

 In this step, I built a flask API endpoint that was hosted on a local webserver.
 The API endpoint takes in a request with the list of house parameters and returns the estimated price.
+A website that makes use of the model prediction was also created.